mostlyeconmix/mostlyeconmix.github.io/resources.md

 permalink: /resources/
 ---

-Online resources thar may be useful for economists.
+Online resources that may be useful for economists.